HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 In this mode you run a single GWAS model on the provided genetic data given a table of phenotypes and a table of covars.

-### Inputs for single project mode
+### Phenotype input for single project mode

-6. A tab-separated file with header for phenotypes (`phenotypes_filename`) and the list of column names to process (`phenotypes_columns`).
+1. A tab-separated file with header for phenotypes (`phenotypes_filename`) and the list of column names to process (`phenotypes_columns`).
 Note that quantitative and binary traits can not be mixed.
-Regenie will impute missing values when present.
+During step1, regenie will impute missing values when present.
 Set `phenotypes_binary_trait` to true or false according to the type of phenotypes.
-7. A tab-separated file with header for covariates (`covariates_filename`) and the list of column names (`covariates_columns`) to process(can be omitted if no covars).
+2. A tab-separated file with header for covariates (`covariates_filename`) and the list of column names (`covariates_columns`) to process(can be omitted if no covars).
 Here it is fine to mix binary and quantitative covars.
 Binary covars must contain 0/1 values to be treated as binary.
 Note that **no missing values** are allowed in this table.

 **NB.** The first two columns of phenotype and covariate files must the named `FID` and `IID` and contain ids matching those present in the genotype files.
 Only samples found in all tables will be processed.